 Elon Law and Vermont Law School are pleased to offer a JD/Master of Environmental Law & Policy dual-degree program enabling students to earn two graduate degrees in two-and-a-half years: the Juris Doctor degree from Elon Law and the Master of Environmental Law and Policy (MELP) from Vermont Law School.

 Students in the program will build professional networks at two nationally recognized law schools.
-Elon Law is recognized as one of the nation’s most innovative law schools (The National Jurist) and honored for excellence in professionalism education by the American Bar Association.
-Vermont Law School is the top-ranked law school for environmental law for six consecutive years, including 2014-2015 (U.S. News & World Report).
+Elon Law is recognized as one of the nation’s most innovative law schools (The National Jurist) and has been honored for excellence in professionalism education by the American Bar Association.
+Vermont Law School is a top-ranked law school for environmental law, having led the list in U.S. News & World Report for several consecutive years.

 Quick facts about the dual-degree program: